-With over a dozen years’ experience, my passion for transport planning and its potential to shape our neighbourhoods and improve our quality of life is undiminished.
+My passion for transport planning is a product of my belieft in its potential to shape our neighbourhoods and improve our quality of life.

 Following my doctoral research in travel behaviour, internet accessibility and weather resilience at the University of Birmingham, I am now working at the Transport Studies Unit at the University of Oxford, investigating a business model for ‘home’ charging of electric vehicles in public car parks.
 I’m enjoying developing my ability and understanding of survey design, social-psychological analysis, and stated preference modelling.
 This both contrasts to and complements the skills I gained during my doctoral studies, which introduced me to coding in R to conduct spatial and statistical analysis of a variety of big data sources, as well as the conceptual framework of space-time geography and dynamic accessibility.
 The diversity of transport planning research certainly keeps the mind active and engaged, and I’m working on adding to my publications and deriving impact from my research.
 A copy of my full CV is available here.

 As former Chair of the Royal Town Planning Institute’s Transport Planning Network, and long-time professional member, I continue to apply an integrated perspective to spatial and transport planning, and have also researched the role of telecommunications in this trio that determines accessiblity and travel behaviour.
 I also remain involved in professional transport planning circles through conferences, events, and articles in professional publications.
 I continue to learn and share my experiences and expertise with enthusiasm through my blog on this website and on Twitter.
 All views expressed through these social media are my own.

 I also aim to practice what I preach as a proud pedestrian, a practical cyclist, a regular public transport user, and a reluctant car driver.